DevMaxC/FastAPI-Selenium/README.md

 - To learn about how to use FastAPI with most of its features, you can visit the [FastAPI Documentation](https://fastapi.tiangolo.com/tutorial/).
 - FastAPI provides automatic documentation to call and test your API directly from the browser.
 You can access it at `/docs` with [Swagger](https://github.com/swagger-api/swagger-ui) or at `/redoc` with [Redoc](https://github.com/Rebilly/ReDoc).
+- Selenium Webdriver is an automation library designed to enable testing and scraping of websites.
+Learn more about [Selenium](https://www.selenium.dev/documentation/webdriver/getting_started/)
 - Thank you to the original [FastAPI Template](https://github.com/railwayapp-templates/fastapi)